rr-manoj-dobbali/sql-style-guide/README.md

 on tx.member_id = ftb.member_id
 ```

-## No database or schema

 ## Use CTE's

 If you have to do nesting more than once or use multiple sub queries within a query, use CTEs instead.
-Use then early and often, and name them well.
+Use CTEs early and often, and name them well.

 ```
 -- Bad